Rumpelstiltskin

 That night when Rumpelstiltskin appeared, the queen went through a few more names.
 “Is your name Yusaf?
 Bobek?
 How about Salaman?”

 “No, a thousand times, no!” said the imp.
 “You are wasting my time.
-I will give you one last guess.
-Then that is the end!”
+I give you one last guess.
+Then that's the end!”

 “Well, I am sure this is not right.
 But could your name possibly be – Rumpelstiltskin?”

 “RUMPELSTILTSKIN?” yelled the imp.
 “How could you know?”
-He was so mad that he stamped his feet so hard that a very big hole opened in the ground, and he fell right down into it.
-And Rumpelstiltskin was never seen again.
+The imp was so mad that he stamped his feet and a very big hole opened in the ground that he fell right down into.
+Rumpelstiltskin was never seen again.

-The Queen and her husband the King ruled happily and well for the rest of their days.
-As so, may you.
+The Queen and her husband the King lived happily for the rest of their days.
+As so may you.

 end